ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 }
 ```

-Now let's say in our Dapp, we want to display total bets, the total games lost/won and also update it whenever someone plays again.
+Now let's say in our dapp, we want to display total bets, the total games lost/won and also update it whenever someone plays again.
 The approach would be:

 1. Fetch `totalGamesPlayerWon`.
 2. Fetch `totalGamesPlayerLost`.